Khendi1/PVS/README.md

 - sync_ope by [cyberboy666](https://github.com/cyberboy666/sync_ope)

 ## Control
 The app can be controlled through a (crappy) GUI or midi controller.
 The program is currently configured to use a cheap AKAI MIDI Mix or MVAVE SMC Mixer, but there are provisions to configure a new controller with relative ease.
 To implement a new controller, see the required functions you must expose in the example ```SMC_Mixer()``` or ```MidiMix()``` classes in ```midi.py```.
-Most work involves the mapping.
+Most work involves the mapping of CC values to parameters.

-Note that the order that the controllers are initialized is extremely important.
-In ```main.py```, the order that you initialize your controllers must reflect the order in which the controllers are plugged into your PC.
-For example, if the ```SMC_Mixer()``` is plugged in first, but initialized second, controller identification will fail.
+Any new midi device must have a name attribute.
+This can be found simply by running the program and finding the detected device name.
+For example, the program may find an input device named "MIDI Mix 1".
+Remove the port number (resulting in "MIDI Mix"), and assign it to the name attribute.
+Then you must add the name attribute to the name list.
+The program should now ID your device.

 ## My Current Configuration